schriskii/CSU-Senior-Project/docs/defense documentation.md

 ## Research and Background

 I have a history of making game projects in Godot, so not that much preliminary research was required.
+I did need to investigate the different types of Godot plugin, and settled on writing mine in GDScript.

 ## Project Language, Software, and Hardware